 Knowing the current situation related to COVID-19, the FAL is doing its best to limit the risks of spread by respecting health and safety measures.
 We regularly inform ourselves about the situation at the place of stay, however we are not immune to an early return, change of destination or a cancellation.
 We would notify you as soon as possible.

 For the beneficiaries of the Assurance dépendance, you will not receive cash or in-kind benefits for the period of the holiday stay as your child will be under the Fondation Autisme Luxembourg network and the assistance to perform activities of daily living will be provided by our qualified staff.

 Make your registrations - places are limited.
 Download the 2022 holiday calendar and the corresponding form and send it to us to firstname.lastname@example.org

 In 2001, at the request of parents, the Leisure service was set up to organise the first holiday camp.
-It was a successful experience that has led to the organisation of many other holiday camps since that time.
-The service currently organises more than 20 week-long holiday camps every year.
+It was a successful experience that has led to the organisation of many other holiday stays since that time.

 Day-time leisure activities are varied – swimming pool, walking, bowling, mini golf, outings, beach, crafts, etc. - and are adapted to the age and capabilities of participants.
 They are optional.